Service to Arkansas

 The College of Education and Health Professions works collaboratively with its community partners and clinical sites to provide experiential learning opportunities to our students, enhance the application of research and content-based knowledge, and gather feedback to address the priorities of these partners and communities.

 In the 2023-2024 academic year, the Associate Dean for Administration reviewed and updated clinical placement and experiential learning agreement templates.
-A streamlined system for reviewing, managing, and storing all site agreements has been designed and will be implemented in the Fall 2024 semester.
-The Associate Dean for Administration and Associate Dean for Academic and Student Affairs will collaborate with departments to ensure alignment with standard processes for managing and tracking site agreements.
+A streamlined system for reviewing, managing, and storing all site agreements was designed and implemented in the Fall 2024 semester.
+An initial survey of the data revealed over 1,440 unique partnership agreements in place across the country.
+The Associate Dean for Administration and the Associate Dean for Academic and Student Affairs will continue to collaborate with departments to ensure alignment with standard processes for managing and tracking site agreements.

 Learn More